-- Keeping the house warm and well insulated will also decrease your baby's risk of developing bronchiolitis.
+Keeping the house warm and well-insulated will also decrease your baby's risk of developing bronchiolitis.

-- It is sensible to keep young babies away from people who have colds and coughs.
+It is sensible to keep young babies away from people who have colds and coughs.

-- Make sure everyone in your family washes their hands regularly and thoroughly and dries them well, including (but not only) before preparing food and eating.
+Make sure everyone in your family washes their hands regularly and thoroughly and dries them well, including (but not only) before preparing food and eating.
 This can reduce the spread of infection.

-Will my child get asthma?
+If my child has had bronchiolitis, will they get asthma?